 Five Tips to Better Engage People for Successful Change

-Work together to define common goals and a compelling vision of the future benefits of the change.
-Until employees understand what’s in it for them and how they are united in their purpose, it will be hard to persuade them that the change is in their best interests.
+Until employees understand the business case for change, buy into the urgency for change, and can articulate what’s in it for them, it will be hard to persuade them that the change is in their best interests.

-If employees are involved in the design and planning from the beginning, they will have a sense of ownership and skin in the game.
-Too many leaders leave employees out of the early planning sessions and are surprised that, when they inform the workforce of the change, there is not universal support.
+Too many leaders leave employees out of the early change strategy and change planning sessions and are surprised that, when they inform the workforce of desired changes, there is not universal support.

-With the vision in mind and the employees at the table, put together the steps required to implement the change.
-Solicit the input of front-line workers so you can consider carefully the effect of each step and prioritize and sequence the work in a coordinated fashion.
-Establish some principles that will guide you all going forward.
+Actively solicit the input of front-line workers so you can consider carefully the effects of each step, prioritize resources, and sequence the work in a coordinated fashion.
+Be sure to establish some key principles and boundaries that will guide everyone going forward.

-Most employees will probably agree with the way things are unfolding.
-But you really need to listen to those who question what’s happening.
-Be open to their criticisms so you can evaluate whether you need to tweak the plan or explain what is realistic and feasible.
+Be open to criticism so you can evaluate whether you need to tweak the plan or explain what is realistic and feasible.

 The Bottom Line

-Put people at the center of organizational change.
+Put people most affected by change at the center of your organizational change efforts.
 They are the ones who can ensure your change initiative is truly successful.

-To learn more about how to better engage people for successful change, download 5 Science-Backed Lenses of Change Leadership
+To learn more about how to better engage people for successful change, download 5 Research-Backed Lenses of Change Leadership to Get Right

 Get key strategy, culture, and talent tools from industry experts that work